It's Easy to Enrol

 • Make notes about pests and diseases in a home vegetable garden

-• contact several chemical suppliers and obtain brochures or technical information sheets on weedicides and pesticides appropriate for use on vegetable crops
+• Contact several chemical suppliers and obtain brochures or technical information sheets on weedicides and pesticides appropriate for use on vegetable crops

-• contact a few greenhouse companies and obtain both literature and current prices
+• Contact a few greenhouse companies and obtain both literature and current prices

 • Either write to or visit a company (or companies) which supply irrigation equipment.
-Obtain catalogues, brochures, etc

 • Try drying, bottling or freezing a vegetable you have not preserved before.